Enhancement in tunneling density of states in Luttinger liquid -- role of non-local interaction

-This observation of enhancement for the case of $\nu_1=1$ and $\nu_2=1/3$ is indeed very interesting when we see it in the light of Ref.~\onlinecite{SDas2009} which reported \tdos enhancement for a junction of three \lut wires in weak repulsive inter-electron interaction limit.
-Ref.~\onlinecite{SDas2009} shows a correlation between Andreev type reflection like process leading to hole current \cite{chamon2003} bouncing off the \lut junction and the \tdos enhancement at the junction.
-Note that, even in our set up (which is analogous to junction of two non-chiral \lut wires), hole current is generated on the $\nu=1/3$ edge~\cite{Nancy, Fradkin} for the junction of $\nu_1=1$ and $\nu_2=1/3$.
-This can be seen from the expression of the field splitting matrix given in.
-Eq.~(\ref{Eq:S2 FP}) where one of its diagonal elements turns negative for the choice of $\nu_1=1$ and $\nu_2=1/3$.
-Hence, one would have naively expected that we should observe an enhancement only on the $\nu_2=1/3$ edge but on the contrary we observe that the enhancement is happening on both the $\nu_1=1$ and the $\nu_1=1/3$ edge.
-We conclude that Andreev reflection like process do not necessarily lead to \tdos enhancement in general.
+This observation of enhancement for the case of $\nu_1=1$ and $\nu_2=1/3$ is indeed very interesting when we see it in the light of Ref.~[\onlinecite{SDas2009}], which reported \tdos enhancement for a junction of three \lut wires in the weak repulsive interelectron interaction limit.
+Ref.~[\onlinecite{SDas2009}] shows a correlation between the Andreev-reflection-like process leading to hole current \cite{chamon2003} bouncing off the \lut junction and the \tdos enhancement at the junction.
+Note that even in our setup (which is analogous to a junction of two nonchiral \lut wires), hole current is generated on the $\nu=1/3$ edge~\cite{Nancy, Fradkin} for the junction of $\nu_1=1$ and $\nu_2=1/3$.
+This can be seen from the expression of the field splitting matrix given in Eq.~(\ref{Eq:S2 FP}), where one of its diagonal elements turns negative for the choice of $\nu_1=1$ and $\nu_2=1/3$.
+Hence one would have naively expected that we should observe an enhancement only on the $\nu_2=1/3$ edge, but on the contrary we observe that the enhancement is happening on both the $\nu_1=1$ and the $\nu_1=1/3$ edges.
+We conclude that Andreev-reflection-like processes do not necessarily lead to \tdos enhancement in general.

-For $S_{2}$ fixed point, the intra-layer single quasi-particle back-scattering operator represents the most relevant perturbation and the junction is stable when $d_{11}^{O/I}, d_{22}^{O/I} > 1$.
-The scaling dimension is studied mostly numerically as their exact expression is too lengthy.
+For the $S_{2}$ fixed point, the intralayer single-quasiparticle backscattering operator represents the most relevant perturbation, and the junction is stable when $d_{11}^{O/I}, d_{22}^{O/I} > 1$.
+The scaling dimension is studied mostly numerically as its exact expression is too lengthy.
 We start by analyzing the weak $(\alpha,\gamma)$ limit by carrying out a leading order expansion of $d^{O/I}_{ii}$ in these parameters which is given by